tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 For platform, infrastructure, and enterprise bioinformatics roles, this is a sensible starting point.

+### Security+

+Security+ is broader and more technical than ISO 27001 Foundation.

+It can help if you want to move toward security-aware platform engineering, cloud operations, or SRE.

+It is not bioinformatics-specific, but the fundamentals transfer well:

+- IAM
+- network security
+- incident response
+- vulnerability management
+- cryptography basics
+- risk concepts

+### NIST / RMF training

+Formal NIST RMF or NIST 800-53 training is useful if you target:

+- US federal projects
+- government contractors
+- FedRAMP cloud environments
+- public health infrastructure
+- secure research enclaves

+It may be less useful for ordinary research bioinformatics roles.

 ### IAPP CIPP

 CIPP can be valuable if you want to move deeper into privacy, data governance, or regulated data strategy.